Catalonia’s second-hand property market has reached a new milestone, with resale prices finally eclipsing a record set during the 2007 housing bubble.

 So why has Catalonia been one of the first regions to break the 2007 price ceiling?

-“A number of investors told us they removed money from American funds because of renewed uncertainty in the US, and they wanted to reinvest locally in Catalonia,” Sabater said.
+“A number of investors told us they they wanted to reinvest in rural projects in Catalonia,” Sabater told the Olive Press.

-Cottage Properties – which specialises in masias, country houses and luxury properties – said that Spanish national clients drove €22 million of the firm’s €25 million in total transaction value last year.
+Cottage Properties reported that Spanish national clients – the majority of whom were Catalan buyers from Barcelona – drove €22 million of the firm’s €25 million in total transaction value last year.

-“In 2025 we’ve seen Catalan buyers become much more prominent in the market for masias and country houses,” Sabater added.
+“In 2025 we’ve seen Catalan buyers become much more prominent in the market for masias and farmhouses,” Sabater added.

 She gave the example of a Catalan investor from Barcelona who purchased a masia (a Catalan country estate) valued at over €2 million as both a family home and a long-term investment.